 - AV graft—a small tube—an indirect connection between an artery and a vein via a plastic tube or possibly a donated cadaver artery.

-- Hemodialysis Catheter Placement– An Endovascular specialist utilizes ultrasound fluoroscopic images to precisely place a catheter through the major vein (preferably jugular) to allow removal of blood to be cleared with the hemdialysis machine then replaced back in to the venous system with the blood that has been cleansed.
+- Hemodialysis Catheter Placement– An endovascular specialist utilizes ultrasound fluoroscopic images to precisely place a catheter through the major vein (preferably jugular) to allow removal of blood to be cleared with the hemodialysis machine then replaced back into the venous system with the blood that has been cleansed.
 This catheter should be considered as a temporary catheter to final access creation or renal transplant.

 How does dialysis access management work?

-Why choose American Endovascular for Dialysis Access Management
+Why choose American Endovascular Affiliated Centers for Dialysis Access Management

-American Endovascular offers multiple treatment options to prolong the life of fistulas and grafts, diminishing the need to put patients through multiple access surgeries.
-The doctors of American Endovascular specialize in complex Endovascular care and are leading experts in dialysis access management.
-Our team knows what it takes help dialysis patients lead longer, more comfortable lives.
+Physicians can offer multiple treatment options to prolong the life of fistulas and grafts, diminishing the need to put patients through multiple access surgeries at American Endovascular affiliated centers.
+The American Endovascular team of affiliated physicians specializes in complex endovascular care and are leading experts in dialysis access management.
+The team knows what it takes to help medical professionals treat dialysis patients and lead longer, more comfortable lives.

-At American Endovascular, we constantly strive to exceed the highest standards of clinical excellence.
-Our dedication to our patients has earned us the prestigious Joint Commission Accreditation, the industry’s gold standard for certification.
+At American Endovascular affiliated centers, the physicians constantly strive to exceed the highest standards of clinical excellence.
+Their dedication to patients has earned the American Endovascular affiliated centers the prestigious Joint Commission Accreditation, the industry’s gold standard for certification.

 - Board Certified Endovascular & Interventional Radiologists